 Therefore, if the purpose of the study is purely empirical, it seems sensible to first run an unrestricted analysis, and then re-run with restricted parameters (e.g. returns-to-scale = 1.0).
 This will give two different solutions, and permits the review of how well the model supports the unity returns to scale assumption.
-Ultimately though, if the purpose is to feed parameter values into an economic (e.g. CGE) model, then the assumption should match that of the model, which typically is = 1.0.
+Ultimately though, if the purpose is to feed parameter values into an economic (e.g. CGE) model, then the assumption should match that of the CGE model, which typically is = 1.0.

 Issues, Options and Implications II – Finalising the CES function